-The original work was done for overheating, but their remedy was to do a full maintenance on it.
+The original work was done for overheating, but their remedy was to do full maintenance on it.
 Which they did, and seemed to remedy the overheating, but then the problem returned about 4 months later.

-Problem went away again for about 2 months, then returned again.
+The problem went away again for about 2 months, then returned again.

 Then they said the regulator might be bad.
 It’s cheap, so let’s replace it.
 Which they did.